 A BEC scam is a form of phishing attack where a fraudster impersonates a high profile executive, for example, the CEO or CFO, and attempts to trick an employee, a customer, or a vendor into transferring funds or sensitive information to the fraudster.
 The email gateway filter marks messages with suspect business email compromise using an additional email header and the cloud security delivery filter then moves messages to the Junk folder.

 Greymail refers to solicited bulk email messages that are not spam.
 The email gateway filter detects and marks marketing messages and newsletters, social network notifications, and forum notifications as greymail messages using an additional email header.

 Our Frequently Asked Questions page should help you with any further queries.

 The introduction of additional email security tools is a transparent change only resulting in less malicious content being delivered to mailboxes.
 Please continue to report any issues related to email to the Service Desk and if you have specific concerns related to the email security solution, please explicitly state this being related to the email security product including a description of the problem.
 The Service Desk will escalate this to the responsible team.
 In case you believe a message has been withheld by the email security solution (see phishing, web reputation, and social engineering attack prevention above), please provide us with the following information: sender address, date and time the message was sent, and the subject line.
 We will only be able to check the message logs when this information is provided.

 Please see the following page for more information on the email security system for registered ITSS.

 If you have any issues with emails being delayed, stopped, or an expected email has not been delivered, please contact email@example.com or the team's Chorus extension 82222 for support rather than contacting the Service Desk via https://help.it.ox.ac.uk/get-support.

-We will need to know the following information to investigate the logs in HES/EMS:
+We will need to know the following information in order to investigate the logs in the email security gateway: